How To Win In Marketing Without a Marketer

 Not everyone is a marketer but many people can be marketers.
 The best marketer is not the person with the most experience but someone who is aware of knowledge shortcomings and actively seeks continuous improvement with an open mind.

 Due to this recent growth in marketing technology solutions, it is very likely that no single individual has a working knowledge that spans this vast marketing landscape.

 Without relying on the services of a skilled marketer who understands technology, tools, and techniques best suited to a specific industry, following the fundamental steps outlined below will help businesses get started on the road to marketing success.

 The information can be obtained from direct sales, referrals, marketing or online inquiries.
-It is important to recognise that the highest performing source may be the one that has had the most effort invested rather than simply being the best.
+It is important to recognize that the highest performing source may be the one that has had the most effort invested rather than simply being the best.

 If data sources are scarce, market research surveys with clients and prospects (either online or over the phone) can be a useful source of information.
 This technique can be an inexpensive way of uncovering valuable information.

 Be a customer as well.
 Where possible, use your own services or buy your own products.
 Go through the same channels that a new or regular customer would use.

 2) Customer Journey

 It normally begins when a prospect experiences a need, a problem or symptoms of a problem.
 They might begin to research solutions online or through their network or they may discover an article or advertisement which addresses their issue.
-This process ends with customer support.

 Understanding and mapping the customer journey ensures that a business can effectively generate leads, convert sales, reduce customer turnover and increase repeat sales.

 If a product or service solves a problem or satisfies a need it will sell – provided it has sufficient coverage.

 4) Test and Learn

 People naturally assume that their preferences are the same as others and will create advertisements and other marketing materials that appeal to them personally.

 The beginning stages of any marketing campaign are always the hardest.
 Trying different strategies and options means the inevitable failure of some approaches.

 Any organization that follows these four fundamental techniques will benefit from improved marketing results even without an experienced marketer onboard.